HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/inversion.md

     - the 3'rule applies to ALL descriptions (genome, gene, transcript, and protein) of a given variant.
 - **inverted duplications** are described as an insertion using the format `g.234_235ins123_234inv`, not as `g.123_456dupinv` (see [Q&A](#dupinv)).
 - two variants separated by one or more nucleotides should be described individually and **not** as a "delins".<br>
-  **exception**: two variants separated by one nucleotide, together affecting one amino acid, should be described as a "delins"<br>.
+  **exception**: two variants separated by one nucleotide, together affecting one amino acid, should be described as a "delins".<br>
   **NOTE**: the SVD-WG has prepared a proposal to modify this recommendation (see [SVD-WG010](../../consultation/SVD-WG010.md)).
   The new proposal is: **two variants that are separated by two or fewer intervening nucleotides (that is, not including the variants themselves) should be described as a single "delins" variant**.
 - inversions are not used on protein level.